Talus-Network/move-binding/sui-move-runtime/README.md

 This crate makes handles *runtime-owned*:

-- `Read::object`/`Read::receiving_object` fetch the current `ObjectReference` and **intern** it in a registry keyed by `object_id`.
+- `Read::object`/`Read::receiving_object` fetch the current `ObjectReference` and **intern** it in a cursor (your local frontier) keyed by `object_id`.
 - The returned `Object<T>` / `ReceivingObject<T>` is a small `Clone` handle backed by `Arc<RwLock<...>>`.
-- `Tx::commit` requests `effects.bcs` from RPC, decodes `TransactionEffects`, extracts updated references, and updates any live handle cells that match those object ids.
+- `Tx::commit` requests `effects.bcs` from RPC, decodes `TransactionEffects`, extracts updated object information, derives an effects-based patch, and applies it to the cursor, updating any live handle cells that match those object ids.

 Consequences:

 - Clones of the same handle stay in sync (they share the same cell).
-- Only commits performed through the same `Runtime` update the registry.
+- Only commits performed through the same `Runtime` advance the cursor.
 - `simulate`/`inspect` never update handles (they do not mutate the chain).

 ### Storing handles in Rust structs